FrazerChard/frazerchard.github.io/README.md

 ## Math

+### Basic Math

--Not zero - `assert_not_zero(val)` : Asserts val is not zero.
+- Not zero - `assert_not_zero(val)` : Asserts val is not zero.
--Not equal - `assert_not_equal(a, b)` : Asserts that a is not equal to b.
+- Not equal - `assert_not_equal(a, b)` : Asserts that a is not equal to b.
--Not negative - `assert_nn(val)` : Asserts that val is not negative.
+- Not negative - `assert_nn(val)` : Asserts that val is not negative.
--Less than or equal to - `assert_le(a, b)` : Asserts that a is less than or equal to b.
+- Less than or equal to - `assert_le(a, b)` : Asserts that a is less than or equal to b.
--Less than - `assert_lt(a, b)` : Asserts that a is less than b.
+- Less than - `assert_lt(a, b)` : Asserts that a is less than b.
--Not negative and less than or equal to - `assert_nn_le()` : Asserts a is not negative and less than or equal to b -In range - `assert_in_range(val, a, b)` : Asserts val is both greater than or equal to a, and less than b.
+- Not negative and less than or equal to - `assert_nn_le()` : Asserts a is not negative and less than or equal to b
+- In range - `assert_in_range(val, a, b)` : Asserts val is both greater than or equal to a, and less than b.
--250-bit - `assert_250_bit(val)` : Asserts that val is smaller than the maxiumum value in 250-bit space and non negative -Split felt - `split_felt(val)` : Returns high and low of parts of val.
+- 250-bit - `assert_250_bit(val)` : Asserts that val is smaller than the maxiumum value in 250-bit space and non negative
+- Split felt - `split_felt(val)` : Returns high and low of parts of val.
--Less than or equal to with split felt - `assert_le_felt(a, b)` : Asserts a is less than or equal to b using split felt method
+- Less than or equal to with split felt - `assert_le_felt(a, b)` : Asserts a is less than or equal to b using split felt method
--Less than with split felt - `assert_lt_felt(a, b)` : Asserts a is less than b using split felt method -Absolute value - `abs_value(val)` : Returns val as positive value -Sign - `sign(val)` : Returns one of -1, 0 or 1 for a val that is negative, zero or positive respectively.
+- Less than with split felt - `assert_lt_felt(a, b)` : Asserts a is less than b using split felt method
+- Absolute value - `abs_value(val)` : Returns val as positive value
+- Sign - `sign(val)` : Returns one of -1, 0 or 1 for a val that is negative, zero or positive respectively.
--Unsigned division remainder : `unsigned_div_rem(value, div)` : Returns the quotient q and remainder r from the integer division of value/div as positive values
+- Unsigned division remainder : `unsigned_div_rem(value, div)` : Returns the quotient q and remainder r from the integer division of value/div as positive values
--Signed division remainder : `signed_div_rem(value, div)` : Returns the quotient q and remainder r from the integer division of value/div, with quotient sign either positive or negative
+- Signed division remainder : `signed_div_rem(value, div)` : Returns the quotient q and remainder r from the integer division of value/div, with quotient sign either positive or negative
--Handles integer and modulo operations with negative numbers in the same way python does, where -100 // 3 = -43 & -100 % 3 = 2
+    - Handles integer and modulo operations with negative numbers in the same way python does, where -100 // 3 = -43 & -100 % 3 = 2

 ```javascript
 // Declare this file as a StarkNet contract.